PEM--/fview-svg/README.md

 ## Advantages
-* Better minification: Using Blaze, SVG are transformed into HTML.js, a part of Blaze.
-On the wire, the SVG consumes ~20% less bandwidth.
+* Better minification: Using Spacebar, SVG are transformed into HTML.js, parts of Blaze.
+On the wire or on the air, the SVG consumes ~20% less bandwidth.
 * Your SVG lives in JS space.
 They can be cloned easily.
 * As they are transported with your single minified JS, [Meteor]'s default behavior, there is no additional round trip time for getting your SVG.
 * Your SVG are instantaneously available when your application starts.